Care and support for adults

-- Carers Assessments: You are entitled to a carers assessment from Newcastle City Council to find out what support is available to you.
+- Carers needs you are entitled to a carers needs conversation from Newcastle City Council to find out what support is available to you.

-- Carers Opportunities Fund: You can apply for funding to allow you to take a break, learn something new or prepare for employment.
+- Carers Wellbeing Fund you can apply for funding to allow you to take a break, learn something new or prepare for employment.

-If you feel that your home is no longer suitable for your needs or if adaptations to your home would be too expensive you can explore other housing options, such as a retirement flat, sheltered accommodation or extra care housing which offers more care and support.
-More information can be found here;
+If your home no longer suits your needs or if adaptations to your home would be too expensive.
+There are other housing options to explore.
+These include: a retirement flat, sheltered accommodation or extra care housing which offers more care and support.
+Read these articles:

 - Housing for Older People